Important considerations before getting started

 As you and your healthcare provider consider MAVENCLAD as a treatment option, your healthcare provider should perform some tests to rule out certain medical conditions and see if MAVENCLAD is right for you.

 Download and bring the Pre-treatment Checklist to see what tests should be performed.
-Keep in mind, a blood test is recommended and should happen:
+Some of these tests include:

 Once you’re prescribed treatment, your healthcare provider will continue to monitor you to see how you’re doing.
 Your healthcare provider may delay or completely stop treatment with MAVENCLAD if you have severe side effects.